(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

-Just like us, dogs suffer from aches and pains once in a while.
+Just like us, dogs suffer from aches and pains from time to time.
 The pain may be acute (e.g. from trauma or an injury), or chronic (e.g. joint pain).
 As our dogs age, it is more likely that they will develop degenerative joint pain and osteoarthritis.

 Conventional dog pain medications include the use of NSAIDs (non-steroidal anti-inflammatory drugs) and corticosteroids.
-These drugs usually come with a list of adverse side effects; therefore, many dog parents prefer a milder and safer approach to control dog pain.
+These drugs usually come with a list of adverse side effects, so more and more dog parents are seeking out a milder and safer approach to control dog pain.

-Do remember that as a general rule, alternative medicines take longer to act, and may not have the depth of activity that conventional medicines do.
-However, they are typically safer, non-addictive, and tend to have a broader spectrum of activity, i.e. they may help to relieve several kinds of pain.
+Do remember that as a general rule, herbs and supplements take longer to act, and may not have the depth of activity that conventional medicines do.
+BUT, they are typically safer, non-addictive, and tend to have a broader spectrum of activity, i.e. they may help to relieve several kinds of pain.

-Skullcap is an effective herbal nervine and is commonly used to relieve pain resulting from nerve-related injuries or diseases, especially when combined in equal parts with St. John's wort.
+Skullcap is an herb that is good for soothing nerve pain.
+It is commonly used to relieve pain resulting from nerve-related injuries or diseases, especially when combined in equal parts with St. John's wort.

 An alcohol tincture can be used for this purpose.
 The following dosage can be fed to the dog for up to one week:

 For each 20 pounds of the dog's body weight, combine: